When bloating may be something serious

 Irritable bowel syndrome

-Irritable bowel syndrome (IBS) is an umbrella term for a group of uncomfortable digestive symptoms, which include bloating, gas, abdominal pain, constipation, and diarrhea.
+Irritable bowel syndrome (IBS) is an umbrella term for a group of uncomfortable digestive symptoms.
+They include bloating, gas, abdominal pain, constipation, and diarrhea.

-Researchers aren’t exactly sure what causes IBS, but theories include abnormal intestinal contractions, food allergies, and overactive nerves in the bowels.
+Researchers aren’t exactly sure what causes IBS, but theories include abnormal intestinal contractions, food allergies, eating too many ultra-processed foods, and overactive nerves in the bowels.
 Diet changes—such as getting more fiber and eating less dairy, legumes, and cruciferous vegetables—are often recommended as treatment.

 Celiac disease

-Cutting gluten from your diet has been a health craze for years now.
+Cutting gluten from your diet has been a health trend for years.
 Most people don’t need to go gluten free, but there’s a group of about 2 million Americans who do: those with celiac disease.

 Celiac disease is an intolerance of gluten—a protein found in wheat, barley, and rye—that causes the immune system to attack the small intestine.
 Adults with celiac disease are less likely than children to be affected by bloating, but can develop headaches, fatigue, weak bones, depression, anxiety, and even infertility.
 Celiac disease can also prevent the small intestine from absorbing nutrients, leading to malnutrition.